GoogleChrome/web.dev/src/site/content/en/blog/fetch-upload-streaming/index.md

   - api
 ---

-The origin trial is and request streams are available starting Chrome 95.
-This means you can start a request before you have the whole body available.
+From Chrome 95, you can start a request before you have the whole body available by using the streams API.

 You could use this to: